Miacademy

 Summary

 Miacademy has sufficient content for most of math and language arts, but parents might need to make changes to the prescribed, grade-level lessons to best address their child’s needs.
-At this time, because of the unevenness in lesson progression and the incomplete courses for most of science and social studies, I recommend using Miacademy as a supplement rather than as your core curriculum.
+At this time, because of the unevenness in lesson progression and the incomplete courses for science and social studies, I recommend using Miacademy as a supplement rather than as your core curriculum.

 Pricing Information